Menditect/documentation/docs/datavariation-item.md

 ## Definition

-Data Variation Item or variant refers to an attribute that can be varied when executing a [Test Suite](test-suite).
+Data Variation Item or variant refers to an attribute value or assert value that can be varied when executing test.
 Data Variation Items are always part of [Data Variation](datavariation).
 The value of a Data Variation Item is defined either in an the value of an attribute or in an [Assert on attribute](Assert/assert-attribute).